jcbwlkr/campaign-journal/party/krusk.markdown

 Despite his aversion to blood, which as he grew had caused him to forsake meat and fish, his orcish blood ran strong in his veins, and when he entered his rage it was fearsome to behold.
 (FEAT: Reckless Rage)

 Eventually his fellow warriors accepted his strange style, though they encouraged his continued practice on his aim (FEAT: Precise Shot).

+# Current Whereabouts
+Skytalon was last seen entering the Witchwood near Drellin's Ferry to make camp rather than risk a conflict with the town guards.
+As he is prone to do he wandered off and has not been heard from since.
+He is feared lost.